Lake Louise, Alaska, USA

 - Lake Trout

-Lake Louise AK Statistics & Helpful Links
+Lake Louise Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Not Dammed